-Jacqui has been named one of the top 5 coolest stitchers on the planet.
-She completed her first stitching project at 4 years old and is a firm believer that stitching is for everyone and does not have to be labourious!
-Her modern spin on tapestry and cross stitching design has been hugely influencial and her book SUPERSIZE STITCHES featuring modern quick stitching designs has been published worldwide.
+Jacqui completed her first stitching project at 4 years old and is a firm believer that stitching is for everyone and does not have to be labourious!
+Her modern spin on tapestry and cross stitching design has been hugely influencial and her books, including SUPERSIZE STITCHES feature modern quick stitching designs.

 PREPARING THE BASE